Xunius/Menotexport/README.md

 - pdfminer
 - numpy

-It further incorporate (with small adjustments) the pdfannotation.py file from the [Menextract2pdf](https://github.com/cycomanic/Menextract2pdf) project.
+It further incorporate (with minor adjustments) the pdfannotation.py file from the [Menextract2pdf](https://github.com/cycomanic/Menextract2pdf) project.